Software assurance: Why does software assurance matter?

-Software assurance (SwA) is defined as "the level of confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its lifecycle, and that the software functions in the intended manner."
+The National Institute of Standards and Technology (NIST) defines software assurance as "the level of confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its life cycle, and that the software functions in the intended manner"[22].
+Organizations can reduce the risk of costly system failures, data breaches, and other negative outcomes by ensuring software assurance.